WPDrill/framework/README.md

 7. **Migrations**: WPDrill supports database migrations, allowing you to version control your database schema and apply changes incrementally.

 8. **View**: WPDrill provides a simple way to manage views in your WordPress plugin.
 You can easily create, edit, and manage views for your plugin.
+9.  **Query Builder**: WPDrill provides a simple way to manage database operations in your WordPress plugin.
+You can easily create, read, update, and delete records in your database.

 ## Getting Started